 Individual Client - Individual (learner or staff member) receiving one to one coaching or counselling

-Business Client - Education organisation making the referral and funding support services
+Business Client - Education organisation making the referral and claiming funding for support services

 ICO - Information Commissioners Office